 "The two men next to her [Sen. Chris Coons from Delaware, a Democrat, and Foreign Affairs Committee Chair Rep. Ed Royce, a Republican from California] have their hands folded on their paperwork," Wood continued.
 "It's a more closed body language posture."

-As for Ivanka's behavior, Wood noted that from a media-coaching point of view, she could be speaking with a lot more confidence, especially given that women's economic empowerment is one of her chief subjects.
+As for Ivanka's behaviour, Wood noted that from a media-coaching point of view, she could be speaking with a lot more confidence, especially given that women's economic empowerment is one of her chief subjects.

 "She's making a choice to have hair in her face, which is a feminine, sensual signal, and that's interesting," Wood said.
 "But hair in your face also means you're not quite fully proud of what you're saying.
-She could also speak louder and with more confidence, and have memorized what she's saying.
+She could also speak louder and with more confidence, and have memorised what she's saying.
 Spending time reading takes away some of her strength as a speaker and as a woman."